 On the surface of the earth, it is this non-uniformity of the gravitational field of the moon (and to a lesser degree, of the sun) that gives rise to the ocean tides.
 Since the gravitational field of a celestial body (say, the moon) accelerates the earth and the bodies on its surface by almost the same amount, only the difference in the force, exerted on terrestrial bodies located at different places, is important.
 This differential gravitational force is called the tidal force.
-Unlike the total gravitational force of the celestial body, the tidal force decreases as the cube, not the square, of the distance to the celestial body that causes the force.
+Unlike the total gravitational force of the celestial body, the tidal force decreases as the cube, not the square, of the distance to the celestial body that causes the force (see Section 11.13, p.
+214 for details).